 Several days passed.
-In the meantime, the friends managed to ask, probably, a thousand of various underwater dwellers, but each time they only heard: "We have not met anybody like him."
+In the meantime, the friends managed to have probably asked a thousand of various underwater dwellers, but each time they only heard: "We have not met anybody like him."

-One day, they were swimming near the water surface as usual, when suddenly they heard a loud creaking noise ahead.
-The friends guessed it was a whale and swam towards him.
+One day, they were swimming near the water surface as usual, when suddenly, they heard a loud creaking noise ahead.
+The friends guessed it was a whale and headed towards him.